mocy254/project/replit.md

 - **Content Processing:** Robust pipeline for text and multimedia extraction.
 Intelligent topic-aware chunking for large documents ensures contextual integrity for AI.
 Accurate token counting is critical for AI context management.
 - **Flashcard Generation:** AI-powered generation with customizable parameters including multiple card types, granularity levels (1-7 scale based on importance-based filtering), and custom instructions.
 Includes an option for automatically associating relevant images from PDFs or YouTube videos and an "Include Source" option for YouTube timestamps.
 - **Subdeck Organization:** AI can automatically detect subtopics and create hierarchical subdecks for better organization, displayed in a file-tree style within the UI.
 - **Data Storage:** Uses a production-ready PostgreSQL database with Drizzle ORM for persistent storage of user data, decks, and flashcards.
-Uploaded documents are stored in Replit App Storage (Google Cloud Storage) with private ACLs.
+Uploaded documents and extracted images are stored in **Supabase Storage** with public bucket access for images and user-organized folder structure (userId/uploads/*, userId/images/*).
+The system validates bucket configuration on startup and provides clear error messages if misconfigured.
 - **API Design:** RESTful endpoints with HTTP polling for asynchronous generation progress tracking.

 ## External Dependencies